Lump in the Armpit: When should you Worry?

 What could cause a lump in the armpit to form?

 Eighty percent of cases are normal and shouldn’t cause any problems.
 The first thing you should do when you find a lump is not be frightened because it’s probably due to a type of furunculosis.
 And what exactly is furunculosis, you might ask?
 Here are some basic guidelines to understand this:

 The most common cause of underarm lumps: furunculosis

 The most common cause of the formation of a lump in the armpit is furunculosis.
 This is simply an inflamed hair follicle, commonly known as a “pintail.”
 It’s painful and can be scary when detected.
 It is usually due to an infection of a sweat gland caused by an ingrown hair.
 When sweat can’t escape the follicle, bacteria accumulates quite quickly.
 Larger or smaller bumps may appear as a result.

-Although it’s rather innocuous, this can become very annoying.
-Sometimes it goes away on its own, but others form very serious cysts that require appropriate treatment.
+Although not usually harmful, a lump can become very annoying.
+Sometimes it goes away on its own, but others can form very serious cysts that require appropriate treatment.
 A doctor will usually prescribe antibiotics to protect against a staphylococcus infection.
 But if that doesn’t resolve it, more will be needed to remove the cyst.

 Second most common cause: swollen lymph node

 Don’t be frightened.
 Inflammation of a lymph node is known as lymphadenitis.
 As you’re probably aware, there are a lot of lymphatic vessels under the arm, moving lymphatic fluid through the bloodstream as a cleansing and filtration agent.
 This helps your body fight off infections.

 But sometimes when our defenses are weakened or we’ve contracted a virus, our lymphatic glands can become inflamed or swollen.
 Hence a lump in the armpit.
 Lymphadenitis can especially occur after skin infections or other bacterial infections.
 So what do you do when you find out you have a swollen lymph node?